open-contracting-extensions/ocds_eu_extension/README.md

     * 'submissionReceiptBody'
   * relatedProcessScheme.csv:
     * 'eu-oj'
-* Move 'informationService' from the `+partyRole.csv` codelist to the Document publisher extension.
+* Move 'informationService' from the `+partyRole.csv` codelist patch to the Document publisher extension.

 ### 2022-05-27